googleprojectzero/Jackalope/README.md

 `-delivery <file|shmem>` - Sample delivery mechanism to use.
 If `file`, each sample is output as file and "@@" in the target arguments is replaced with a path to the file.
 If `shmem`, the fuzzer creates shared memory instead and replaces "@@" in the target arguments with the name of the shared memory.
 It is the target's responsibility to open the shared memory and extract the sample in this case.
 Default is `file`.

+`-file_extension` - When using `file` sample delivery, appends the specified extension to the filename.
+Useful if the target expects input files to have a certain extension.

 `-restore` or `-resume` - Restores and resumes a previous fuzzing session.
 Both fuzzer and server process support restoring.

 `-server` - Specifies the coverage server to use.